History of the papacy: From the creation of Vatican City (1929)

 Adolf Hitler was appointed Chancellor on 30 January 1933 and sought to gain international respectability and to remove internal opposition by representatives of the church and the Catholic Centre Party.
 He sent his vice chancellor Franz von Papen, a Catholic nobleman and former member of the Centre Party, to Rome to offer negotiations about a Reichskonkordat.
 On behalf of Cardinal Pacelli, his long-time associate Prelate Ludwig Kaas, the out-going chairman of the Centre Party, negotiated first drafts of the terms with Papen.
 The concordat was finally signed, by Pacelli for the Vatican and von Papen for Germany, on 20 July and ratified on September 10, 1933.

 Between 1933 and 1939, Pacelli issued 55 protests of violations of the Reichskonkordat.
 Most notably, early in 1937, Pacelli asked several German cardinals, including Cardinal Michael von Faulhaber to help him write a protest of Nazi violations of the Reichskonkordat; this was to become Pius XI's encyclical Mit brennender Sorge.
 The encyclical, condemning the view that "exalts race, or the people, or the State, or a particular form of State … above their standard value and divinizes them to an idolatrous level", was written in German instead of Latin and read in German churches on Palm Sunday 1937.

 World War II (1939–1945)

 When Germany invaded Poland on September 1, 1939, the Vatican declared neutrality to avoid being drawn into the conflict and also to avoid occupation by the Italian military.
 The Church policies after World War II of Pope Pius XII focused on material aid to war-torn Europe with its 15 million displaced persons and refugees, an internal internationalization of the Catholic Church, and the development of its worldwide diplomatic relations.
 His encyclical Evangelii praecones increased the local decision-making of Catholic missions, many of which became independent dioceses.
-Pius XII demanded recognition of local cultures as fully equal to European culture.Evangelii praecones. p.
-56. He internationalized the College of Cardinals by eliminating the Italian majority and appointed cardinals from Asia, South America and Australia.
+Pius XII demanded recognition of local cultures as fully equal to European culture.
+He internationalized the College of Cardinals by eliminating the Italian majority and appointed cardinals from Asia, South America and Australia.
 In Western Africa Southern Africa British Eastern Africa, Finland, Burma and French Africa Pope Pius established independent dioceses in 1955.